 The sinuses are hollow areas formed by the bones of the face.
 Sinuses make and drain mucus.
 This keeps the nasal passages clean and moist.
-When the sinuses become inflamed (swollen) or infected, the condition is called sinusitis.
+When the sinuses become swollen (inflamed) or infected, the condition is called sinusitis.
 Symptoms may include:

 Pain and pressure around the eyes, nose, cheeks, or forehead

-Postnasal drainage (thick mucus draining down the back of the throat)
+Thick mucus draining down the back of the throat (postnasal drainage)

 Loss of smell